A Quantum Linear Systems Pathway for Solving Differential Equations: Block Encoding of Sparse Matrices

 For the block encoding of the Carleman-linearized matrix of the Burgers’ equation discussed in \cref{sec:Burgers_equation}, the corresponding operations are listed in \cref{table1:Burgers_operations}.
-Note that two distinct diagonal entries, $(a_2, a_3)$, occur along the main diagonal.
-Within the block-encoding framework, these appear as a combined term $a_2 + a_3$ (see \cite{setty2025block}).
-To address this, we introduce modified block-encoding operations as follows: (i) data vector: $\tilde{a}_2 = a_3 - a_2, \tilde{a}_3 = a_2$; (ii) delete operations: $\tilde{a}_2: D_{\tilde{a}_2}^{\{0-4\}}, \tilde{a}_3: \text{None}$.
-The resulting subnormalization factor within $\alpha$ becomes $|\tilde{a}_2| + |\tilde{a}_3|$, which is advantageous when $|a_3 - a_2| < |a_3|$.
+Note that two distinct diagonal entries, $(\psi_2, \psi_3)$, occur along the main diagonal.
+Within the block-encoding framework, these appear as a combined term $\psi_2 + \psi_3$ (see \cite{setty2025block}).
+To address this case, we modify block-encoding operations as follows: (i) data vector: $\tilde{\psi}_2 = \psi_3 - \psi_2, \tilde{\psi}_3 = \psi_2$; (ii) delete operations: $\tilde{\psi}_2: D^{\tilde{\psi}_2}_{\{0-4\}}, \tilde{\psi}_3: \text{Nothing}$.
+The resulting subnormalization factor within $\alpha$ becomes $|\tilde{\psi}_2| + |\tilde{\psi}_3|$, which is advantageous when $|\psi_3 - \psi_2| < |\psi_3|$.
 Next, we identify the common shift operators, summarized in \cref{table:Common_shift}, while the delete and insert operations remain as defined in \cref{table1:Burgers_operations}.

 We now determine the amplitude permutation required for combined operations.
-For demonstration, we consider the shift $L_1$ from \cref{table:Common_shift} and the deletion $D_{a_1}$ from \cref{table1:Burgers_operations}.
+For demonstration, we consider the shift $L(k, 0)$ from \cref{table:Common_shift} for which we determine $F=\{|\text{data}_0\rangle\}$ and apply the permutation operator $\text{P}_\text{F}$ to reduce control overhead of MCX gates and achieve nearest neighbor connectivity.
+Following the block encoding protocol \cite{setty2025block}, the permutation of amplitudes is given by the following walk operators:

-For $L_1$, the control states $S_2$ correspond to the data items $[a_0, a_1, a_7, a_8, a_{11}, a_{12}, a_{14}, a_{15}]$.
-Implementing a single, combined shift operator requires coherent permutation of these data items.
-A permutation that ensures nearest-neighbor connectivity of MCX gates with the matrix qubits is the right-ended permutation $\text{P}_{\text{R}}$, defined as: